I like getting my hands dirty with DIY home projects, they are a lot of fun.

-Electric Water Heater Troubleshooting: The Basics
+Electric Water Heater Troubleshooting and Repair: The Basics

 - The unit is powered with 240 volts and contains two heating elements and two thermostats.